Unveiling and Manipulating Hidden Symmetries in Graphene Nanoribbons

-where $\Delta_0 = 3.1$~nm.
+where $\Delta_0 = 5.4\%\cdot$~nm.
 Such end states can be experimentally probed through scanning tunneling spectroscopy~\cite{Lawrence2020}.

-In summary, we have demonstrated that the electronic structure of armchair graphene nanoribbons of width $n=3p+2$ is dominated by a previously unidentified hidden symmetry.
-The energy-gap opening originates from the hidden-symmetry breaking induced by long-range hoppings between $\pi$-electrons.
+\paragraph{Summary and conclusions.} In summary, we have demonstrated that the electronic structure of armchair graphene nanoribbons of width $n=3p+2$ is dominated by a previously unidentified hidden symmetry.
+The energy-gap opening originates from the hidden-symmetry breaking induced by long-range hopping interactions between $\pi$-electrons and structural distortions occurring at the edges of the nanoribbon.
 The identification of this hidden symmetry enables the engineering of the properties of graphene nanoribbons through lattice deformations, which can give rise to Dirac points at the Fermi level, tunable energy gaps, and topological quantum phase transitions.
 To conclude, our findings present a novel interpretation of the semiconducting character of armchair graphene nanoribbons and provide means for the precise control of their functionalities.

-N.V.T.\ acknowledges the President's PhD Scholarship of Imperial College London.
-M.P. is financially supported by the Swiss National Science Foundation (SNSF) through the Early Postdoc.Mobility program (Grant No. P2ELP2-191706) and the NSF DMREF (Grant No. 1922165).
+\paragraph{Acknowledgments.} N.V.T.~acknowledges the President's PhD Scholarship of Imperial College London.
+M.P.\ is financially supported by the Swiss National Science Foundation (SNSF) through the Early Postdoc.Mobility program (Grant No.\ P2ELP2-191706) and the NSF DMREF (Grant No.\ 1922172).